 Looking for an authentic small-town festival experience?
 Check out the Nolensville’s Historic Buttercup Festival each April, or the Broken Wheel Festival in October.
 Aside from the list of attractions, eats and shops along 31A, the best part of this route is the people.
 You’ll find tight-knit communities with friendly people who are eager to strike up a conversation along the way.
 So slow down, grab the ones you love, and take some time to wander down the 31A Trail.

 Morning Glory Orchard is a local, second generation family-owned orchard dedicated to growing a variety of produce, specializing in apples and peaches!
 Their incredible story is an inspiration to the entire Nolensville community.
-Stop by the farm store to shop fresh produce, local honey, ciders, preserves and more.
+Stop by the farm store to shop local honey, classic and hard ciders, preserves, baked goods, and more.